Ashford, Folkestone & Romney Marsh

 A spacious cellar bar with six handpumps beneath a licensed coffee shop, beers include some from local breweries and at least two real ciders.
 A beer festival is held over the Easter weekend.
 Live music from 8pm, usually with free admission.
 Fully licensed coffee shop ground floor 9-5 Tuesday - Saturday.

-A traditional farm shop in the middle of Folkestone that offers jars of Kentish products including a range of bottled conditioned beers
+A traditional farm shop in the middle of Folkestone that offers jars of Kentish products including a range of bottled conditioned beers.
+Check Facebook for opening hours.

 • East Cliff Tavern 13-15 East Cliff Folkestone CT19 6BU Telephone(01303) 251132